How to Create a Weekly Recovery Plan That Fits Your Schedule

 Step 3: Anchor Recovery to Existing Habits

-Attach your recovery practice to something you already do daily—no extra time needed.
+Attach your recovery practice to something you already do daily, which means no extra time is needed.

-• After brushing your teeth → 2 minutes of gentle neck rolls
+- After brushing your teeth → perform 2 minutes of gentle neck rolls to release tension from staring at a screen.

-• After putting kids to bed → sip tea in silence for 5 minutes
+- After putting kids to bed → sip a cup of herbal tea in complete silence for 5 minutes.

-• Before checking email in the morning → stand by the window and notice 3 things you see, hear, feel
+- Before checking email in the morning → stand by the window and notice 3 things you see, 3 things you hear, and 3 things you feel.

-This turns recovery from an “extra task” into a seamless part of your day.
+This turns recovery from an extra task on your to do list into a seamless part of your day.

 Step 4: Build a Flexible Weekly Framework (Not a Rigid Schedule)